Frequently Asked Questions

 How do changes within browsers regarding privacy and tracking affect Fingerprint?

-Is Fingerprint Pro GDPR compliant?
+Is Fingerprint GDPR compliant?

-Yes, Fingerprint Pro can be used in compliance with the General Data Protection Regulation (GDPR).
-Where the GDPR applies, you are the “controller” of personal data collected in connection with the Fingerprint Pro service and Fingerprint is the “processor” of such data.
-To the extent that Fingerprint processes personal data in connection with the provision of the Fingerprint Pro service, we process such data in accordance with your instructions and as set forth in the GDPR data processing addendum.
-As a controller, it is your responsibility to comply with the GDPR requirements that apply to controllers.
-For example, you will need to establish a legal basis for the collection and use of data (such as legitimate interests or consent), provide appropriate notices to data subjects, ensure a record of consent when relying on consent as a legal basis and develop procedures to respond to data subject requests.
-The extent to which the GDPR applies and the nature of your obligations as a controller will depend on how you choose to use Fingerprint Pro.
-We recommend working with your legal team to determine the extent to which the GDPR may apply, and how best to address your GDPR compliance obligations.
+Yes, Fingerprint can be used in compliance with the General Data Protection Regulation (GDPR).
+Where the GDPR applies, you are the “controller” of personal data collected in connection with the Fingerprint service, and Fingerprint acts as the “processor” of such data.
+When Fingerprint processes personal data in connection with providing the service, we do so in accordance with your instructions and as outlined in the GDPR data processing addendum.
+As a controller, it is your responsibility to comply with GDPR requirements applicable to controllers.
+For example, you must establish a legal basis for collecting and using data (such as legitimate interests or consent), provide appropriate notices to data subjects, maintain records of consent when relying on consent as a legal basis, and develop procedures to address data subject requests.
+The extent to which the GDPR applies and your specific obligations as a controller will depend on how you use Fingerprint.
+We recommend consulting your legal team to determine how the GDPR applies and to address your compliance obligations effectively.
 You can learn more about our compliance and security certifications here.

-Is Fingerprint Pro CCPA compliant?
+Is Fingerprint CCPA compliant?

-Does Fingerprint Pro track website traffic automatically?
+Does Fingerprint analyze website traffic automatically?

 Is Fingerprint SOC2 Compliant?

 Yes - Fingerprint is SOC 2 compliant.
 You can learn more about our security certifications on our Security page.
+Please contact sales if you want to see our SOC 2 report.

-Does Fingerprint Pro require consent?
+Does Fingerprint require consent?

-Where is Fingerprint Pro’s data stored?
+Where is Fingerprint's data stored?

+When creating your account, you can choose between Global/US data storage (Richmond, Virginia), EU data storage (Frankfurt, Germany), or Asia-Pacific data storage (Mumbai, India).
 We can set up servers in additional locations for enterprise customers.
 To learn more, please contact sales.

 Does Fingerprint collect personal data?

-Fingerprint’s service leverages dozens of browser attributes, including IP address, to create a unique and stable visitorID for your website visitors.
-Depending on where and how you choose to use Fingerprint’s services, this visitorID, its associated browser attributes, and the data you choose to associate with them may be classified as “personal data” or “personal information” under applicable law.
-We recommend working with your legal team to determine the extent to which privacy laws may apply to your use of Fingerprint’s services.
+Fingerprint's service leverages dozens of browser attributes, including IP address, to create a unique and stable visitor ID for your website visitors.
+We do not collect information on the person using the browser or device, such as their name or email address.
+Depending on where and how you choose to use Fingerprint's services, this visitor ID, its associated browser attributes, and the data you choose to associate with them may be classified as "personal data" or "personal information" under applicable law.
+We recommend working with your legal team to determine the extent to which privacy laws may apply to your use of Fingerprint's services.

 Common Fraud Types